 Like computer viruses, Spyware can also be classified into diverse types.
-Here is a list of the most widely known types of Spyware.
+Here is a list of the most widely known types of spyware:

 Infostealers are often Trojan viruses, which means that once activated, they would start gathering sensitive personal information from different files and folders and send it to the hackers.

-In some cases, the infostealers make the user fill out browser forms to send information to the hacker, hence it is advised that users refrain from filling out third-party forms.
+In some cases, the infostealers make the user fill out browser forms to send information to the hacker: hence, it is advised that users refrain from filling out third-party forms.
 Moreover, infostealers are also used to access and steal stuff from the gallery; therefore, as a user, you must be vigilant of them.

 As implied from the name, keyloggers are Spyware that monitors and records your keyboard activity.
 These are also sometimes referred to as ‘System Monitors’ as they continuously monitor your system activity.
 This monitoring enables them to steal your passwords and financial details, which can later be used to impersonate you.

 The most frequently used Spyware, PhoneSpy is a Spyware that enters the victim’s phone camouflaged as another software or mobile application.
-It usually represents itself as a web browser extension or a game.
+It usually presents itself as a web browser extension or a game.
 Therefore, it is not easy to catch it early, and hence it is advised that you always download software and mobile applications from reputable providers and developers.

-PhoneSpy can gather all sorts of information from the victim’s phone, beginning from personal details such as SSN and credit card details to photos and videos.
+PhoneSpy can gather all sorts of information from the victim’s phone, from personal details such as SSN and credit card details to photos and videos.

 PhoneSpy can also use GPS tracking to keep an eye on the victim’s moment.
 Government intelligence agencies also use PhoneSpy for information extraction.